cvxr/CVX/doc/intro.rst

 have exploitable structure (such as sparsity), and you avoid ``for`` loops, which can be slow in Matlab, and functions like ``log`` and ``exp`` that require successive approximation.
-If you encounter difficulties in solving large problem instances, consider posting your model to `CVX Exchange <http://exchange.cvxr.com>`_; the CVX community may be able to suggest an equivalent formulation that CVX can process more efficiently.
+If you encounter difficulties in solving large problem instances, consider posting your model to the `CVX Forum <http://ask.cvxr.com>`_; the CVX community may be able to suggest an equivalent formulation that CVX can process more efficiently.